zedlopez/ifm/Examples/HappyHour.md

 ```

-The next part could be simpler, but for rigor we will write it in such a way that it will work whether or not the serial comma is in use.
+The next part could be simpler, but for rigour we will write it in such a way that it will work whether or not the serial comma is in use.
 This requires some extra work.